oracle/graal/docs/tools/vscode/micronaut/README.md

 **Step 1: Create a Kubernetes cluster in OCI**

-Using the Oracle Cloud Console, create a Kubernetes cluster with default settings using the *Quick Create* workflow:
+Using the Oracle Cloud console, create a Kubernetes cluster with default settings using the *Quick Create* workflow:

-1. In the Oracle Cloud Console, open the navigation menu and click **Developer Services**.
+1. In the Oracle Cloud console, open the navigation menu and click **Developer Services**.
 2. Under Containers, click **Kubernetes Clusters (OKE)**.
 3. Then click **Create Cluster**.